docker/docs/deploy/access-control/usermgmt-grant-permissions.md

 ---
-title: Grant permissions to users based on roles
+title: Create grants to authorize access to resources
-description: Grant access to swarm resources by using role-based access control.
+description: Learn how to grant users and teams access to cluster resources with role-based access control.
-keywords: ucp, grant, role, permission, authentication, authorization
+keywords: rbac, ucp, grant, role, permission, authentication, authorization
 redirect_from:
 - /ucp/
 ui_tabs: